Retiring in the next few months

 Please contact our My Money Matters Centre, where you can receive retirement benefit counselling and advice from our qualified financial consultants.

 • After retiring, you may experience a delay in receiving income for the first month due to administrative processes.
 This is because administrators wait until your last fund contribution is received and invested.
-To prepare, financial advisers suggest setting aside funds from your savings, leave payout, or using a credit card.
-It's also advisable to notify creditors of potential delays in payments, as the process may take six to eight weeks.
-Since these forms take time to complete, it’s a good idea to start the process at least three months before you retire.

 • Your retirement savings can be divided between flexible pensions (living annuities) and guaranteed pensions (life annuities).
 There may be up-front and ongoing fees but the amounts will differ depending on the type of pension you choose and what is agreed on by you and your financial adviser.